treeverse/lakeFS/docs/reference/upgrade.md

 Upgrading lakeFS from a previous version usually just requires re-deploying with the latest image (or downloading the latest version if you're using the binary).
 If you're upgrading, check whether the [release](https://github.com/treeverse/lakeFS/releases) requires a migration.

 ## When DB migrations are required

-### lakeFS <TBD.X.X> or greater (KV Migration)
+### lakeFS 0.80.0 or greater (KV Migration)

-Starting with version <TBD.X.X>, lakeFS has transitioned from using a PostgreSQL based database implementation to a Key-Value datastore interface supporting multiple database implementations.
+Starting with version 0.80.0, lakeFS has transitioned from using a PostgreSQL based database implementation to a Key-Value datastore interface supporting multiple database implementations.
 More information can be found [here](link-to-lakefs-on-kv-documentation).
-Users upgrading from a previous version of lakeFS must pass through the KV migration version (<TBD.X.X>) before upgrading to newer versions of lakeFS.
+Users upgrading from a previous version of lakeFS must pass through the KV migration version (0.80.0) before upgrading to newer versions of lakeFS.

 > **IMPORTANT: Pre Migrate Requirements**
 > * **Users using OS environment variables for database configuration must define the `connection_string` explicitly or as environment variable before proceeding with the migration.**